 Treble Choir is a non‐auditioned class for soprano and alto voices.
 Previous vocal experience is not required.
 The class will focus on developing vocal tone, learning to sing in an ensemble setting, becoming familiar with various vocal repertoire, showmanship and basic elements of music theory/history.
 Students will perform concerts throughout the year featuring pieces of many different styles such as popular, folk, classical and jazz.

 Men’s Ensemble is a non‐auditioned class for tenor and bass voices.
 Previous vocal experience is not required.
 The class will focus on developing vocal tone, learning to sing in an ensemble setting, becoming familiar with various vocal repertoire, showmanship and basic elements of music theory/history.
 Students will perform concerts throughout the year featuring pieces of many different styles such as popular, folk, classical and jazz.

 ABOUT THE DIRECTOR: JOHN EISEMANN

-Aside from his work at Grant, John is an active member in the NW choral community and currently serves as the President and co-member of the Artistic Consortium for the Portland Symphonic Choir.
+Aside from his work at Grant, John is an active member in the NW choral community.
+He is the founder and artistic director of In Medio, a semi-professional chamber choir for young adult singers ages 21 to 30, and sings with the Nexus Vocal Ensemble.
 John is an avid cyclist, amateur chef, wearer of Toms, gardener, and lover of renaissance polyphony.